AP Source: Pau Gasol opts out, will re-sign with Spurs

-A person with knowledge of the situation tells The Associated Press that Pau Gasol will not exercise the player option on his contract for next year, but intends to sign a new deal with the San Antonio Spurs when free agency opens in July.
+Pau Gasol has declined the option on his contract for next season with the San Antonio Spurs, but it’s doubtful he’s going anywhere.

-Gasol declined the $16 million option on his contract on Tuesday.
-The 7-foot center made the move with the expectation of signing a new multiyear deal that will reduce his annual salary but give him more security, according to the person who spoke on condition of anonymity because the Spurs did not officially announce the move.
+Gasol declined the $16 million option on Tuesday with the intent of signing a longer-term deal with the Spurs so the franchise can gain some flexibility to hit the free agent market, a person with knowledge of the situation told The Associated Press.
+The person spoke on condition of anonymity because the Spurs did not officially announce the move.

-Gasol’s decision will give the Spurs more flexibility going into what is expected to be a hotly contested free agent market.
+Gasol signed a two-year deal last summer worth $30 million.
+He averaged 12.4 points, 7.8 rebounds and 1.1 blocks in 25.4 minutes per game for the Spurs last season, at times starting and others coming off the bench for a team that won 61 games and lost to the Golden State Warriors in the Western Conference finals.

 Most Read Stories